longitachi/ZLImageEditor/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLImageEditor/blob/master/CHANGELOG.md)
 ```
+● 2.0.4
+  Add:
+    Added a callback for cancelling editing.
 ● 2.0.3
   Add:
     Enhance the user experience of the image cropping interface and optimize the animation effects.